nfsking2/PokeballPlus-4-PC/README.md

 10. Fixed and optimized multiple potential bugs and design flaws in the original project

 ### Usage
-1. Install .NET 8.0 Runtime and ViGEm Bus Driver
+1. Install .NET 8.0 Desktop Runtime and ViGEm Bus Driver
 2. Extract the package and run the executable
 3. Connect your Poké Ball Plus via Bluetooth; it will be automatically recognized